AyushiSingh1207/E-commerce-platform-sales-analysis/README.md

     Removed missing values, duplicates, and fixed data types.
     Merged datasets for a structured view.
     Stored the cleaned data in MySQL using SQLAlchemy.
-    Queried the SQL database to analyze Walmart sales trends.
+    Queried the SQL database to analyze E-commerce sales trends.
     Visualized the results using Matplotlib and Seaborn.